Southeastern Conference: National championships, Men's College World Series, and NCAA tournament appearances

-Southeastern Conference baseball programs have combined to win 16 NCAA baseball championships as SEC members.
-LSU has won eight, South Carolina and Vanderbilt have won two, and Florida, Georgia, Ole Miss, Mississippi State and Tennessee have won one national championship each as SEC members.
+Southeastern Conference baseball programs have combined to win 18 NCAA baseball championships as SEC members.
+LSU has won eight, South Carolina and Vanderbilt have won two, and Florida, Georgia, Oklahoma, Ole Miss, Mississippi State and Tennessee have won one national championship each as SEC members.
 Texas has won six, Oklahoma has won two, and Missouri has won one championship prior to joining the SEC.
 Every SEC team has advanced to the Men's College World Series at least once in its history, and only Kentucky has made fewer than five MCWS appearances.
 Twelve SEC schools (Alabama, Arkansas, Auburn, Florida, LSU, Mississippi State, Missouri, South Carolina, Oklahoma, Texas, Texas A&M, Vanderbilt) are among the national top 50 in all-time NCAA tournament appearances.